Things to Do in West Hollywood

 Just a few miles east of West Hollywood is Runyon Canyon, where you can hike the Hollywood Hills and get killer views of Los Angeles.
 And if you want to hit the famed LA beaches, Malibu, Santa Monica, Venice, Manhattan Beach, Hermosa Beach, and Redondo Beach are all within 20 miles.

 And of course, every October 31st, there’s the West Hollywood Halloween Carnaval—one of the biggest Halloween celebration in the world.
 This annual public event takes place on Santa Monica Boulevard between North Doheny Drive and La Cienega Boulevard, and features multiple entertainment stages, live music, bar specials, and some of the best people-watching you’ll ever experience.

-Cali-fresh doesn’t get any better than at this year-round, open air, all-weather farmer's market carrying local fruits & vegetables every Sunday.
+Cali-fresh doesn’t get any better than at this year-round, open-air, all-weather farmers market carrying local produce and more.

 Sign-in to your Account and Reservations.

 Get on Jeremy’s List for Exclusive Offers & Invites